 The classes will also help boost your immune system and circulation, and provide the energy levels needed to enjoy your pregnancy more fully and prepare better for labour.

 When you’re ready, we’d love to see you in the Studio.
-You can begin exercising with us again once your Doctor has given you the go-ahead.
+You can begin exercising with us again (Beginners classes only initially) once your Doctor has given you the go-ahead.
 Please note that we follow the official recommendation for recommencing Pilates; a minimum of 6 weeks for a natural birth and 8 – 12 weeks post caesarean.